garfix/richard-readthedocs/docs/source/introduction/pipeline.md

 ![Pipeline](../images/pipeline.drawio.png)

-The pipeline in this library consists of __control blocks__, and each block contains a __processors__.
+The pipeline in this library consists of __control blocks__, and each block contains a __processor__.
 These can be organized by the programmer.

 ## Processor